open-telemetry/opentelemetry-demo/docs/development.md

 ## Generate Protobuf files

 The `make generate-protobuf` command is provided to generate protobuf files for all services.
-This can be used to compile code locally (without docker) and receive hints from IDEs such as IntelliJ or VS Code.
+This can be used to compile code locally (without Docker) and receive hints from IDEs such as IntelliJ or VS Code.

 ## Development tooling requirements